 BATNA stands for the Best Alternative To Negotiated Agreement.
 It is wise before entering any tender to be aware of this, as the value of knowing your BATNA provides negotiating power and also determines a clear reservation point (the worst price you are willing to accept).

-If you are still finding yourself questioning which eAuction is most applicable for you or are simply curious to learn more, then our upcoming webinar hosted by Market Dojo co-founders, Alun Rafique and Nick Drewe on Tuesday 30th April, 3pm BST, is the place to be.
+If you are still finding yourself questioning which eAuction is most applicable for you or are simply curious to learn more, then our webinar ‘Is it time you questioned eAuctions?’
+Is available to watch now.